Answered! Jump to accepted answer.

 Can you élaboration on the difference between using "en" + gerund versus l'imparfait and passé composèrent ?

-This relates to:Using Le Passé Composé on its own or with L'Imparfait -
+This question relates to:French lesson "Using Le Passé Composé on its own or with L'Imparfait"

 The gerund in French has several uses.
 What your question alludes to seems to address its use in expressing a timeline.